Diagnosing the Reliability of LLM-as-a-Judge via Item Response Theory: Results 1: Intrinsic Consistency

 \subsection{Prompt Consistency ($C_V$)}

-\paragraph{Modality: Vision is more prompt-sensitive than NLP.} NLP judges on SummEval, TopicalChat, or HelpSteer-2 generally maintain $C_V < 0.30$, with several model-criterion pairs achieving $C_V < 0.10$.
+\paragraph{Modality: VIEScore subtasks exhibit higher prompt sensitivity than the NLP subtasks.} NLP judges on SummEval, TopicalChat, or HelpSteer-2 generally maintain $C_V < 0.30$, with several model-criterion pairs achieving $C_V < 0.10$.
 In contrast, VIEScore exhibits substantially higher $C_V$, ranging from 0.16 to 1.32.
 This gap is most pronounced for Gemini-2.5, which showed score from 0.03 to 0.29 on NLP tasks but exceeds $C_V > 1.0$ across all VIEScore subtasks.
 These results suggest that vision-language evaluation is inherently more sensitive to prompt wording than text-based evaluation.

-\paragraph{Model: Scale improves prompt robustness in NLP but not in vision.} In NLP benchmarks, larger models consistently achieve lower $C_V$.
+\paragraph{Model: Scale improves prompt robustness in NLP subtasks but not in VIEScore.} In NLP benchmarks, larger models consistently achieve lower $C_V$.
 Qwen3-235B outperforms Qwen3-30B on SummEval (Relevance: 0.09 vs.\ 0.17, Fluency: 0.09 vs.\ 0.15, Coherence: 0.16 vs.\ 0.22).
 GPT-4o similarly surpasses GPT-4o-mini (SummEval Fluency: 0.06 vs.\ 0.60; HelpSteer-2 Helpfulness: 0.08 vs.\ 0.30).
-However, this scaling effect does not transfer to vision: in VIEScore, Qwen3-30B and Qwen3-235B show comparable $C_V$, and GPT-4o-mini occasionally matches or exceeds GPT-4o.
+However, this scaling effect does not transfer to VIEScore: in VIEScore, Qwen3-30B and Qwen3-235B show comparable $C_V$, and GPT-4o-mini occasionally matches or exceeds GPT-4o.
 This modality-dependent scaling suggests that prompt robustness in vision-language evaluation may rely on capabilities distinct from those improved by scale.

-\paragraph{Task: Summarization is most stable; vision tasks are not.} Within NLP, judgment criteria in SummEval achieves the lowest $C_V$ overall, with most models maintaining $C_V < 0.20$.
+\paragraph{Task: Summarization is most stable; VIEScore is not.} Within NLP, judgment criteria in SummEval achieves the lowest $C_V$ overall, with most models maintaining $C_V < 0.20$.
 Those in TopicalChat and HelpSteer-2 show moderate variability, though HelpSteer-2 Complexity exhibits notable instability for Gemini-2.5 (1.08).
 VIEScore consistently yields high $C_V$ across all models and subtasks, indicating that prompt sensitivity is a task-level characteristic rather than a model-specific limitation.